dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 This specification profiles how to bind a public key to an ID Token by:

-1. adding the `dpop` scope and `dpop_jkt` parameter to the OpenID Connect Authentication Request
+1. adding the `bound_key` scope and `dpop_jkt` parameter to the OpenID Connect Authentication Request
 2. receiving the authorization `code` as usual in the Authentication Response
 3. adding the `DPoP` header that includes the hash of the `code`, `c_hash`, as a claim in the Token Request to the OP `token_endpoint`
 4. adding the `cnf` claim containing the public key to the returned ID Token